TheMaster1127/HTH/DOCUMENTATION.md

 [Go back](#features)

-The `Sort` command in AutoHotkey arranges the contents of a variable in alphabetical, numerical, or random order, and optionally removes duplicates.
+The `Sort` command in HTH arranges the contents of a variable in alphabetical, numerical, or random order, and optionally removes duplicates.

 #### Syntax: